Jouddeken/graduation-project/docs/design-brief/index.md

 <br/>5.2. <span style="text-decoration: line-through;">Why does the participant want to know this information?</span>

 ##### Design
-1. What is the preferred way of creating content in a mobile application?
+1. What is the preferred way of creating a new sprint on a mobile application?
 <br/>1.1.
 What are best practices around user input in a mobile application?
 <br/>1.2.
 What information is needed to create a sprint and how do you visually request this from the user?
 2. What are the best practices around agendas and events for mobile applications?